Can I Adopt My Grandchild(ren) or Close Relative in Florida Affordably Without an Attorney?

 We’d be delighted and happy to help.
 We offer a fixed price solution for grandparent and relative adoption document preparation and ongoing clerical support.
 No one does what we do.
 No one.
 We don’t sell blank forms, and we meet with each family in person to sign and notarize their adoption documents.

-Florida Family Adoptions is the only nonlawyer adoption document preparation company in the nation that is a member of the Florida Adoption Council.
-We are also accredited, A+ rated, and 5-star reviewed by the Florida Better Business Bureau (BBB), and a certified member of the Florida Association of Legal Document Preparers.
+We are accredited, A+ rated, and 5-star reviewed by the Florida Better Business Bureau (BBB).
 Use the form below to contact us or call 800-255-5287 to speak with us about your adoption goals.

 Here are some helpful links to other pages and articles on our website:

 Florida Family Adoptions – Our Main Family Adoption Web Page